Bao-Jiarong/SqueezeNet/README.md

 ### More information
-* Please refer to the original paper of ZFNet [here](https://arxiv.org/pdf/1602.07360.pdf) for more information.
+* Please refer to the original paper of SqueezeNet [here](https://arxiv.org/pdf/1602.07360.pdf) for more information.

 ### Implementation Notes
 * **Note 1**: